noelleon2001/Googol-1e100/README.md

 BinBrain consists of four different tabs, Home, Object Detector, Map and Contribute.

 - **Home**: View your stats on total classified and verified objects, waste disposal facts and infomation about the other tabs.
-- **Object Detector**: Utilizing an object detection model, use your camera or a picture from your gallery to identify organic or recyclable wastes.
+- **Object Detector**: Utilizing an classification model, use your camera or a picture from your gallery to identify organic or recyclable wastes.
 - **Map**: Find the closest Recycling Centers and Waste Collection for recycling.
 Also, view a Heatmap visualising the locations of recently classified wastes.
 - **Contribute**: Classify waste images and verify other images to ensure that they are classified properly.
-These images will be used in our training dataset to further improve our object detection model.
+These images will be used in our training dataset to further improve our classification model.